Oggetto:

 Attending students:

-For attending students, the assessment procedure is based on active participation during class (20%), presentation of an essay agreed with the teacher (30% of the final grade), and a written essay (about 5.000 words) based on the paper and the discussion (50% of the final grade).
+For attending students, the assessment procedure is based on active participation during class (20%), presentation of an essay agreed with the teacher (30% of the final grade), and a written essay (about 4.000 words, 50% of the final grade).
 The paper is aimed to check both the students' ability to organize complex knowledge and their knowledge of the discipline.
+The topic of the paper has to be discussed with the teacher.

 Non attending students: